 3. We can renew our mind through the spiritual disciplines of prayer, Bible reading, worship, fasting, and fellowship.
 All of these things help us to focus on God and put aside our sinful thoughts and temptations.

 4. Put on the new self.
 Most biblical commands come with a negative and a positive.
 Here it is the same.
 The prince will not just take off his beggar clothes and go around with no identity.
 He will also put on the noble clothes.
 As believers, we take off the old, but replace it with the new.
-If we don’t replace it, the old will come back again (the demons to the empty house).
+If we don’t replace it, the old will come back again.

 III.
 Aspects of the new nature (25-32)